tslater2006/CheatASM/README.md

 # CheatASM

-CheatASM is a utility to disassemble Atmosphere Cheat Codes into an assembly-like language for better reading/writing of them.
-Similarly it can reassemble the assembly-like language into the format supported by Atmosphere.
+CheatASM is a utility to designed to enable more readable cheatcode development for Atmosphere Cheat Codes.
+CheatASM provides an assembly-like syntax/language and compiles down into the proper cheatcode format used in the Atmosphere CFW.
+It can also act as a disassembler, converting cheatcodes back into a more readable syntax.

+The project is not under active development but as new cheat opcodes are added to Atmosphere, the assembly syntax will be updated to support them.

 ### Prerequisites